 Cuba operates with two type of currency: Convertible CUC which currently is about 1 CUC = 0.85 USD and Cuban pesos.
 As a tourist you will be operating with CUC.

-Exchanging US currency to CUC involves 10% of “punishment fee” so if you have Euros, Canadian dollar or Mexican pesos you will get a more fair rate.
+Exchanging US currency to CUC involves 10% fee, so if you have Euros, Canadian dollars, or Mexican pesos you will get a better rate.

-Tiny bottle (6 days supply) of hand sanitizer, prescribed medication, small gifts for our hosts, cash, personal cosmetics only in travel size or samples, super comfortable shoes and light clothes, one warmer cardigan, granola bars.
+Tiny bottle (6 days supply) of hand sanitizer, prescribed medication, small gifts for our hosts, cash, personal cosmetics only in travel size or samples, super comfortable shoes and light clothes, a pullover sweater.